python/cpython/Mac/BuildScript/resources/ReadMe.txt

 extension modules that open up specific Macintosh technologies to Python programs (Carbon, AppleScript, Quicktime, more).

-The installer puts the applications in "MacPython $VERSION" in your Applications folder, command-line tools in /usr/local/bin and the underlying machinery in
+The installer puts the applications in "Python $VERSION" in your Applications folder, command-line tools in /usr/local/bin and the underlying machinery in
 $PYTHONFRAMEWORKINSTALLDIR.